typedb/typedb-docs/09-schema/03-rules.md

 };
 ```

-To simplify this logic even further, you can think of the [siblings example](#define-a-rule) in form of an `if` statement like so:
+To simplify this logic even further, you can think of the [siblings example](#define-a-rule) in the form of an `if` statement like so:
 <!-- test-ignore -->
 ```java
 for a given (m, f, x, y) tuple